 The benefits of professionally-recorded voice prompts

-Professional voice actors are trained to sound positive and helpful to callers.
-They are also proficient at recording with consistent tone, inflection, and pronunciation across multiple sessions, spanning years, so that changes can be made over time without compromising the integrity of the voice user interface.
+Professional voice prompts are recorded by voiceover artists who are trained to sound positive and helpful to callers.
+They are also proficient at recording with a consistent tone, inflection, and pronunciation across multiple sessions, spanning years, so that changes can be made over time without compromising the integrity of the voice user interface.

 Patients are reaching out to the healthcare community through a myriad of channels – including interconnected web-based systems, mobile apps, and social media – but the telephone is still a critical component for patient outreach.
 Expanding the scope of information accessible to patients is an effective and low-cost vehicle for keeping them informed, up-to-date, and most of all, healthy.